cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     // (undocumented)
     addNewAnnotation: (evt: EventTypes_2.InteractionEventType) => CircleROIAnnotation;
     // (undocumented)
-    _calculateCachedStats: (annotation: any, viewport: any, renderingEngine: any, enabledElement: any) => any;
+    _calculateCachedStats: (annotation: Annotation, viewport: any, renderingEngine: any, enabledElement: any) => any;
     // (undocumented)
     cancel: (element: HTMLDivElement) => any;
     // (undocumented)